Loading...

 Time for a check for understanding.

-Bt cotton was a success, true or false?
-Well done.
+Bt cotton was a success.

 That is false.

-Can you tell me why?
 Yes, Bt cotton initially boosted yields and reduced pesticide use.

-Over time, however, bollworms developed resistance and secondary pests emerged leading to renewed reliance on chemical treatments.
+Over time, however, bollworms developed resistance, and secondary pests emerged, leading to renewed reliance on chemical treatments.

-What do you think?
-Should we grow GM crops?
 Feel free to pause the video now to discuss.

 Time for our final task now.

-Can you evaluate the benefits and challenges of using genetically modified GM crops with reference to named examples?
 I put some pictures on the slide here to help you remember those examples that we discussed.

-I would suggest that you write a short introduction, briefly telling me what GM crops are.
+I would suggest that you write a short introduction briefly telling me what GM crops are.

-One paragraph on the challenges of GM crops using examples and then a very short conclusion just saying whether you think the benefits outweigh the challenges.
+Then give me one paragraph on the benefits of GM crops, using examples, one paragraph on the challenges of GM crops, using examples, and then a very short conclusion just saying whether you think the benefits outweigh the challenges.

 Pause the video now to give yourself time to do the task.